belsareaditya/All_setups_devops/Ansible_Setup/README.md

 • The Main Components of Ansible are Playbooks, Configuration Management and Deployment.

 • Ansible uses a playbooks to automate deploy, manage, build, test and configure anything.

-## HISTORY:

-•	Ansible was first developed in Feb 2012 by Michael Dehaan.

-•	In 2013, Ansible taken over by RedHat.

-•	Ansible is available for other OS like Oracle Linux, Debian, CentOS, RHEL.

-•	Over the years, Ansible has added many features like security features, support for cloud providers and improved support for windows systems.

-•	Now, Ansible is considered one of the leading automation tool in IT industry.

-•	Ansible tool is used whether the servers are in On-prem or in the cloud.

-•	Ansible turns your code into infrastructure.

 ## Ansible Features :